deno-library/progress/README.md

   /**
    * Title, total, complete, incomplete, can also be set or changed in the render method
    *
-   * @param title Progress bar title, default: ''
+   * @param title progress bar title, default: ''
    * @param total total number of ticks to complete
    * @param width the displayed width of the progress, default: 50
    * @param complete completion character, default: colors.bgGreen(' '), can use any string